TheLonerD/shifterdx/DeusEx/Readme.txt

 	detected.
 "Minor" detections, where the NPC saw you but "wasn't sure," reduce the potential bonus by a fraction.
 Being fully detected removes the stealth bonus for that NPC.
 Yes, killing them counts as being detected for the purposes of the system.
+Skill points for stealth are awarded at certain "Mission completion" points, usually when you have been flown to another location by Jock.

-	 - Vases, Plants, etc.: Throwing an item at an NPC will do "knock out" damage to them, provided the speed the object is thrown at is high enough and that you have the Muscle nhancement augmentation on.
+	 - Vases, Plants, etc.: Throwing an item at an NPC will do "knock out" damage to them, provided the speed the object is thrown at is high enough and that you have the Muscle Enhancement augmentation on.
 (Though if the speed is REALLY high the Muscle aug is not checked for) This will also damage the item thrown; in general one or two throws will shatter the item if it is breakable.